NL33/electron-git/z-plans/z-later-next.md

 build out the functionality for public docs first.

+# composer action for comments in discourse app

+right now, the action to set the value is in an initializer.
+But, that code just links up with the connector/composer-fields/... values anyway.
+So maybe better to just put that code directly there?
+Same result, but cleaner, and no need for that initializer file.

 # load spinner in command center

 add load spinner to show progress when doing tasks, like: